Top 10 Golf Tipsters in the World – Ranked!

 - 2018: +60 points

-So as you can see, a very nice total of over 400 points profit made since starting out.
+So as you can see, a very nice total of 350 points profit made since starting out, although again the last couple of years have seen a downturn.

-In summary, GolfBetsGold is a highly recommended golf tipster that deserves your attention.
+In summary, GolfBetsGold is a golf tipster that deserves your attention if you are looking for profitable golf tipsters.

 - Andrew Landry at the American Express – WON @ 460